 It is shocking how much we do not know about our own body.
 I spent a decade working in the birth world as a doula, prenatal/postpartum yoga teacher, and childbirth educator and saw a huge gap in health care that needed to be filled.
-Despite great docs and midwives, women weren’t being educated and empowered on their own bodies, weren’t informed that symptoms were a sign of imbalance that they could do something about even before disease set in, and were not being supported in the way they needed to make sustainable changes.
+Despite great docs and midwives, women weren’t being educated and empowered about their own bodies, weren’t informed that symptoms were a sign of imbalances that they could do something about even before disease set in, and were not being supported in the way they needed to make sustainable changes.
 Some women were suffering needlessly from symptoms of hormone imbalance where nutrition and lifestyle could help.
 These and other symptoms are messages that something IS off even if it can’t be name as a a disease or fixed with a prescription and often show up at hormonally tumultuous times like puberty, postpartum, and perimenopause.
 There are imbalances that we need to listen to and do something about.

 Looking at the whole person, being curious about everything, and coming back to the physiology, whats actually happening in the body physically and chemically and how various inputs and genetics are affecting our physiology, is a way to talk about health in a way that moves us forward in an empowered and individualized way.
 Physiology is the “nature” of the body, no judgment needed, its just about getting curious around what’s happening in there and then we get to decide how to impact it.

-I am currently a member of the National Association of Nutrition Practitioners, Functional Nutrition Practitioners, as well as part of several other Health Practitioner Forums so I can stay current and connected on new science.
+I am currently a member of the National Association of Nutrition Practitioners, Functional Nutrition and Lifestyle Practitioners, as well as part of several other Health Practitioner Forums so I can stay current and connected on new science.
 My husband is an emergency room physician who pushes me to understand at a deep level what I practice and provides robust conversation everywhere we go:) Needless to say, I am a die hard lifelong learner endlessly asking WHY and then helping you make changes to optimize your health.